jamesesilvia/CS542/Project_4/README.md

 - return list of cities, countries that match the query...
 - if the city size makes up the given percentage of country

+update-population

+- accepts a percentage as input
+- increases or decreases all populations in the database by the given percentage

+restore-log

+- applies all commits of a change log from past instance of database to current database

 ## Server
 The server is currently configured in verbose mode.
 It will print actions that it receives from the client, but will not display any data.